 Because motorcoach operators must accept a lot of responsibility, most are compensated with a fair salary and a decent benefits package.
 Depending on the company, these benefits may vary substantially. variations in packages with employers offering both health and career benefits to full-time drivers.
 In terms of health benefits, most companies offer a health insurance package with reasonable co-pays and deductibles and may also include dental and optical.
 Some employers also offer life insurance policies, short-term disability and employee assistance plans.
-Most companies require the employee to maintain full time status for at least 60 days prior to receiving health benefits.
+Most companies require the employee to maintain full-time status for at least 60 days prior to receiving health benefits.

 Because of the competitive nature of the industry, the rate of pay is generally very good.
 Drivers can be paid based on either an hourly rate or a mileage rate, with an hourly wage ranging anywhere from $10/hour to $20/hour.
 Drivers may also be eligible for additional pay based on individual and company performance.
 Some companies offer new employees a sign-on bonus as an incentive to join the company.
 Sign-on bonuses are a nice benefit if the annual salary is lower than the employee desires.
-Another benefit to keep in mind is referral bonuses.
-Ask if the company has a referral program: some offer bonuses to current workers who refer new employees.
+Another benefit to keep in mind is referral bonuses; a program to reward current workers who refer new employees.
 A few more benefits you may come across in the job search are free travel, company-paid physicals, and accommodation reimbursement, including overnight lodging and a daily meal stipend.